near/one-million-tps/README.md

 The network runs on google cloud VMs.
 We provide the terraform to create the VMs, but there are some setup steps needed before running terraform:

 1. Acquire a google cloud account
-2. Create a google cloud project which will contain the network.
+2. Create a google cloud project which will contain the network, give the project a unique name that's unlikely to conflict with others.
 3. Enable Compute Engine API for this project
 4. Install the `gcloud` CLI tool and connect it to the google account.
 You should be able to run `gcloud compute instances list --project <GOOGLE CLOUD PROJECT NAME>`
 5. Install terraform